Sharing pizza in n dimensions: Introduction

 The paper is organized as follows.
-In Section~\ref{section_Initial_remarks} we introduce the pizza quantity, review Coxeter and product arrangements and point out some of their basic properties.
+In Section~\ref{section_Initial_remarks} we introduce the pizza quantity, review Coxeter and product arrangements, and point out some basic properties of these notions.
 In Section~\ref{section_The_even_restricted_arrangement} we define the even restricted arrangement.
 This is a subarrangement of the restricted arrangement.
 Using this notion we develop a recursion to compute the pizza quantity; see Theorem~\ref{theorem_reduction}.
-In Section~\ref{section_condition_E} we introduce the concept of an even restriction sequence, that is, a sequence iterating the notion of the even restricted arrangement.
-This yields the definition of an {\em even arrangement}.
-This is an arrangement such that every even restriction sequence extends to a sequence that has length equal to the dimension of the space.
+In Section~\ref{section_condition_E} we introduce the notion of an even restriction sequence, that is, a sequence iterating the notion of the even restricted arrangement.
+This yields the notion of an {\em even arrangement}, that is, an arrangement such that every even restriction sequence extends to a sequence that has length equal to the dimension of the space.
 In Corollary~\ref{corollary_nested_even_arrangements_Coxeter} we classify all the even Coxeter arrangements.
 One equivalent condition is that the negative of the identity map belongs to the Coxeter group.
-In Section~\ref{section_sufficiently_symmetric} we introduce sufficiently symmetric measurable sets.
-For such a set $K$ of finite volume and for $a\in V$ satisfying certain conditions, we show that the pizza quantity of $K+a$ only depends on the shift $a$ and is given by the associated polynomial of the even arrangement; see Corollary~\ref{corollary_pizza_is_polynomial}.
+In Section~\ref{section_sufficiently_symmetric} we introduce the notion of a sufficiently symmetric measurable set.
+For sufficiently symmetric measurable sets $K$ of finite volume and for $a\in V$ satisfying some conditions, we show for example that the pizza quantity of $K+a$ only depends on the shift $a$ and is given by the associated polynomial of the even arrangement; see Theorem~\ref{theorem_pizza_is_polynomial}.
 In Section~\ref{section_ball} we restrict our attention to balls and to convex bodies bounded by quadratic surfaces.
-For a Coxeter arrangement~$\Hf$ such that $|\Hf|>\dim(V)$, we show that the pizza quantity $P(\Hf,\mathbb{B}(a,R))$ is equal to zero if $|\Hf|$ and $\dim(V)$ have the same parity, and that otherwise $P(\Hf,\mathbb{B}(a,R)) \longrightarrow 0$ as $R \longrightarrow +\infty$ (with the center $a$ fixed).
+For a Coxeter arrangement~$\Hf$ such that $|\Hf|>\dim(V)$, we show that the pizza quantity $P(\Hf,\mathbb{B}(a,R))$ is equal to~$0$ if $|\Hf|$ and $\dim(V)$ have the same parity, and that otherwise $P(\Hf,\mathbb{B}(a,R)) \longrightarrow 0$ as $R \longrightarrow +\infty$ (with the center $a$ fixed).
 Moreover if $\Hf=\dim(V)$ we show that $P(\Hf,\mathbb{B}(a,R))$ is independent of~$R$.
 In all these cases, we always assume that the ball $\mathbb{B}(a,R)$ contains the origin.
 In Section~\ref{section_surface_volume} we look at the case of the $n$-dimensional ball and consider the alternating sum of the surface volume of the regions.
 This is the Pizza Theorem for the $(n-1)$st intrinsic volume; see Theorem~\ref{theorem_surface_volume_two}.
 Finally, in Section~\ref{section_concluding_remarks} we briefly consider the problem of sharing pizza among more than two people, and state some concluding remarks and open questions.